 Psychic World is an interesting side scrolling action game from an unknown little game company called Hertz.
-Although initially released on the MSX in Japan, it was picked up by Sega and released on the Sega Master System (in Europe) and Game Gear (in America, Europe, and Japan.)
+Although initially released on the MSX2 in Japan, it was ported to the Sega Master System (in Europe) and Game Gear (in America, Europe, and Japan).
 The original title for the Japanese computer release was Psycho World, but the word "psycho" usually means "crazy" to English speakers.
 As such, it was renamed to the more appropriate Psychic World by Sega for all subsequent releases in all territories.

 Usually when one thinks of psychic powers, one thinks of mind reading and other such mundane stuff.
 In Psychic World, it's all about using extra sensory perception to levitate, set things on fire, shatter stone, and basically just kill stuff.
 You play as a girl named Lucia, who bears a suspicious resemblance to Alis from Phantasy Star.
 She's an assistant at a secret laboratory, but some monsters have broken loose and kidnapped her twin sister Cecille.
 After taking it up herself to rescue her sis, she's gifted with a special headset that amplifies her psionic powers, allowing her to fight through the the usual standard range of video game stages, including volcanos, ice caverns, and forests.

-Despite the cool premise, Psychic World gives off some pretty bad first impressions. a funny looking girl wearing a psychically powered headset, is equipped with the wimpiest of weapons, a tiny little gun that fires off tiny little waves which barely seem to damage enemies.
+Despite the cool premise, Psychic World gives off some pretty bad first impressions.
+The cutesy looking girl wearing a psychically powered headset, is equipped with the wimpiest of weapons and a tiny little gun that fires off tiny little waves which barely seem to damage enemies.
 The controls, while not bad, feel just a bit off.
 There's no invulnerability period after taking damage, and, like Turrican, it's far too easy to take continuos damage from a single pesky foe.
-In general, the whole thing seems like a cheap Mega Man ripoff.
+At first, the whole thing seems like a cheap Mega Man ripoff.

 But a few minutes into it and it starts to pick up.
 For starters, your main weapon can be upgraded a number of levels, eventually turning your wussy pea shooter into a full wave blaster.
 As you beat each level, you obtain a new weapon, each with an elemental affinity.
 Unlike Mega Man, each weapon works in the same manner (a short ranged, forward firing shot), but each can be used to overpower certain enemy types, and each has their own cool uses.
 The fire weapon can be used to melt ice blocks, the sonic weapon can destroy stone, the ice weapon can be used to freeze baddies in their tracks, and the wind weapon can solidify certain vapors, allowing you to jump on them.
 Each of these can be switched by pressing Down and Jump, and each can be used as often as you desire.